prajakta-89/TicTacToeGame/README.md

 # TicTacToeGame
 Tic Tac Toe Game  This is a simple and interactive Tic Tac Toe game built using (HTML, CSS, and JavaScript ).
 The game allows two players to take turns marking spaces in a 3×3 grid, aiming to place three of their marks in a horizontal, vertical, or diagonal row to win.

-##Features
+###Features
-🧑‍🤝‍🧑 Two-player mode
+- 🧑‍🤝‍🧑 Two-player mode
-❌⭕ Real-time game updates
+- ❌⭕ Real-time game updates
-🔁 Restart / Reset game functionality
+- 🔁 Restart / Reset game functionality
-🏆 Winner detection logic
+- 🏆 Winner detection logic
-🤝 Draw detection
+- 🤝 Draw detection
-🎯 Simple and responsive UI
+- 🎯 Simple and responsive UI

 #Technologies Used
 - HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 # Game showcase
 ![showcase](showcase.png)